-Type that into Google and you get YouTube videos, TikTok reels, and one Brainly homework answer.
-Nobody breaks down what each budget actually buys, where it stops working, and what hidden costs the videos skip.
+Type "magkano ba talaga ang puhunan sa baboyan" into Google and you get YouTube videos, TikTok reels, and one Brainly homework answer.
+Almost none break down what each budget actually buys, where it stops working, or the hidden costs the videos skip.
+The biggest lie in those videos: ₱6,000 weaners that no longer exist and feed math that quietly assumes you spend half what a pig really eats.

 What you can do: Raise 2 weaners as a side project.
 That's it.